JonathanBallard/Coding_Dojo_Projects_Vae_Vivorum/readme.md

 - Show equipped gear on dashboard.html
 - Implement AJAX on necessary pages
 - Eventually Set up Bootstrap "cards" system for each map
+- Change to fire and aim with mouse
+- Add Pause Functionality
+- Create Health and Armor Bars
+- Have to reload or pause if firing too often
+- When enemies hit, they take damage instead

+---

+# Artist Credits

+"[asset name]" by [author name] licensed [license(s)]: [asset url]